In Living Color: Early history

 The Miami Herald said the show was as "smart and saucy as it is self-aware" and "audacious and frequently tasteless, but terrific fun".
 The Philadelphia Inquirer called it "the fastest, funniest half-hour in a long time".
 The Seattle Times said it had "the free-wheeling, pointed sense of humor that connects with a large slice of today's audience".
 The Columbus Dispatch described it as a "marvelously inventive" show that has "catapulted television back to the cutting edge".

 When asked about the show's use of stereotypes of Black culture for comedy, Wayans said, "Half of comedy is making fun of stereotypes.
 They only get critical when I do it.
 Woody Allen has been having fun with his culture for years, and no one says anything about it.
 Martin Scorsese, his films basically deal with the Italian community, and no one ever says anything to him.
 John Hughes, all of his films parody upscale White suburban life.
 Nobody says anything to him.
 When I do it, then all of a sudden it becomes a racial issue.
 You know what I mean?
 It's my culture, and I'm entitled to poke fun at the stereotypes that I didn't create in the first place.
 I don't even concern myself with that type of criticism, because it's racist in itself."
+Kim Coles, one of the original 9 cast members, was fired after the first season, later learning Wayans did not think she was versatile enough.
 The only cast members to appear in all 5 seasons were Keymáh, Grier, Davidson, and Carrey, although Carrey's appearances in the fifth season were limited due to his rapidly rising film career.
 Throughout 1993, Carrey was busy filming The Mask and Ace Ventura: Pet Detective (both 1994) all while still an active cast member on In Living Color.